vsouza/awesome-ios/README.md

 * [URLPreview](https://github.com/itsmeichigo/URLPreview) - An NSURL extension for showing preview info of webpages :large_orange_diamond: [e]
 * [FeedKit](https://github.com/nmdias/FeedKit) - An RSS and Atom feed parser written in Swift :large_orange_diamond:
 * [Erik](https://github.com/phimage/Erik) - Erik is an headless browser based on WebKit.
 An headless browser allow to run functional tests, to access and manipulate webpages using javascript. :large_orange_diamond:
+* [URLEmbeddedView](https://github.com/marty-suzuki/URLEmbeddedView) - Automatically caches the object that is confirmed the Open Graph Protocol, and displays it as URL embedded card. :large_orange_diamond:

 ### Passbook
 * [passbook](https://github.com/frozon/passbook) - Passbook gem let's you create pkpass for passbook iOS 6+.